Technology in Our Office

 T-Scan® II: The Occlusal Analysis Solution

-We have added the T-Scan III to our High Technology equipment to allow us to better analyze and adjust our patient’s bites when we detect or suspect problems!
-The degree of sophistication is unbelievable since we can now record in realtime the teeth contacts in 3-dimensions as you bite down and slide your teeth to the side or to the front.
+We have added the T-Scan III to our High Technology equipment to allow us to analyze better and adjust our patient’s bites when we detect or suspect problems!
+The degree of sophistication is unbelievable since we can now record in realtime the teeth contacts in 3-dimensions as you bite down and slide your teeth to the side or the front.
 We can then review the data looking at each contact every 0.01 seconds of the 3 to 10 seconds recording.
-The T-Scan is a grid-based sensor technology and occlusal analysis system that allows for an easier, more accurate way to measure occlusal timing and force.
+The T-Scan is a grid-based sensor technology and occlusal analysis system that allows for a more natural, more accurate way to measure occlusal timing and force.

 There are networked Caesy Enterprise setups in the waiting room and the operatories to allow you to view professional, narrated, informational video and slide shows on 112 topics in dentistry.

-Experience a new level of comfort with the Isolite system that allows us to have you relax and close gently on the soft clear rubber bite block, that has built-in fiber-optic light to illuminate the oral cavity (so we can see things as never before ) and suction to handle all of the oral fluids was sell as the water and tooth/filling debris created during the dental treatment.
+Experience a new level of comfort with the Isolite system.
+It allows you to relax and close gently on the soft clear rubber bite block.
+With its built-in fiber-optic light to illuminate the oral cavity, we can see things as never before, and the shadows are filled in.
+It incorporates suction to handle all of your oral fluids as well as the water and tooth/filling debris created during the dental treatment.

 How Isolite Works

-ISOLITE delivers crystal bright, 360 ° , shadowless illumination of the oral cavity.
-Unlike conventional overhead lighting, ISOLITE broadcasts light from inside the patient’s mouth – delivering a high intensity, bright-white, fiber optic light.
+ISOLITE delivers crystal bright, 360 °, shadowless illumination of the oral cavity.
+Unlike conventional overhead lighting, ISOLITE broadcasts light from inside the patient’s mouth – providing a high intensity, bright-white, fiber optic light.

 ISOLITE provides total dry field isolation with higher patient comfort.
-The mouthpiece, with its built-in bite block, provides tongue and cheek protection, which eliminates the need for cotton rolls, dri angles or a rubber dam.
+The mouthpiece, with its built-in bite block, provides tongue and cheek protection, which eliminates the need for cotton rolls, dry-angles or a rubber dam.

 ISOLITE provides continuous elimination of debris and oral fluids.
 ISOLITE fully integrates aspiration with a 6-foot vacuum tube.
 The tube quickly attaches to your chairside, high-speed evacuator port.

 You may have read in newspapers and magazines that there is a potential hazard of the water quality in dental equipment.
-The problem arises because of the thin tubing and the low volume of water that is needed for the water spray for both the air/water syringe and for the dental drill handpieces.
-This has been a controversial issue in dentistry and various government agencies and the ADA worked to formulate standards that will come into effect in the near future.
-We have been proactive and all of our dental units are fit with DentaPure® DP365 water line systems that put a minute but adequate amount of iodine in the water to kill the biofilm bacteria for a full year.
-The FDA indication allows them to claim the their system “Elutes 2-6 parts per million of iodine into the water in the dental water lines which reduces biofilms and leaves effluent water at less than 200 cfu.
+The problem arises because of the thin tubing and the low volume of water that is needed for the water spray for both the air/water syringe and the dental drill handpieces.
+Dental unit waterline contamination has been a controversial issue in dentistry, and various government agencies and the ADA have formulated standards for water line safety.
+We have been proactive, and all of our dental units are fit with DentaPure® DP365 water line systems that put a minute but adequate amount of iodine in the water to kill the biofilm bacteria for a full year.
+The FDA indication allows them to claim their system “Elutes 2-6 parts per million of iodine into the water in the dental water lines, which reduces biofilms and leaves effluent water at less than 200 cfu.
 Iodine ingested by patients is less than the minimum adult daily requirement for iodine.
-Iodine used is I2 which contains no allergenic proteins.
+Iodine used is I2, which contains no allergenic proteins.

-The 200 colony forming units per cubic millimeter is the ADA standard that dental offices are supposed to meet.
-This system is certified for a full year and at considerable cost a new filter is installed each year.
+The 200 colony-forming units per cubic millimeter is the ADA standard that dental offices are supposed to meet.
+This system is certified for a full year, and at the considerable cost, a new filter is installed each year.

 “White” Tooth-colored Fillings for Back Teeth

-I have taken courses and reviewed much of the dental literature and spoken with other quality clinicians and recognized authorities before routinely using the newer tooth colored composite restorative (filling) materials for the back teeth.
-I have seen too many of the early first, second and third generation composites fail.
-I waited until there was good two-year clinical data in this country to back up the several years of testing and European data.
+I have taken courses and reviewed much of the dental literature and spoken with other quality clinicians and recognized authorities before routinely using the newer tooth-colored composite restorative (filling) materials for the back teeth.
+I have seen too many of the earlier first, second, and third-generation composites fail.
+I waited until there was useful two-year clinical data in this country to back up the several years of testing and European data.
 More than 50 materials have been promoted and then discarded or vastly changed to meet the challenge of replacing silver amalgam.

 We now have CEREC® 3D to fabricate all porcelain inlay, onlays, partial and complete porcelain crowns.